jgscott/ECO395M/slides/03-linear_regression/03_linear_models.md

 |1          |         1|     0      |
 |1          |         0|     1      |

 Variable coded as a set of numeric "dummy variables" that we can multiply against $\beta$ coefficients.
 This is done using `model.matrix`.
+It's our first example of "feature engineering" (more later).

 OJ: model matrix and dummy variables